 A few years ago, I flew to Chicago for a blogging conference.
 By some miracle, the November weather cooperated and stayed fairly nice with temperatures in the 50’s and absolutely no snow in sight (I’m definitely a warm weather California girl!), which meant I really looked forward to exploring the city.

-Later, on the second day of the conference, I decided to explore more of the city’s food scene with my friend Jane and her cousin.
+Later, on the second day of the conference, I decided to explore more of the city’s food scene with Jane, my sweet friend, and her cousin.
 After lunch at the grand opening of Latinicity, we walked over to Eataly, a combination of restaurants and a marketplace, all boasting authentic flavors imported directly from Italy.

 As food bloggers typically do in places like that, we slowly walked through every inch of the massive two-story building, snapping photo after photo and accepting every free sample offered our way by the kind and generous employees.
 Somehow, we mostly restrained ourselves, ending up with only one or two items to purchase in our hands until…